Aeroluna/LunaCoopMod/README.md

   - Continues to spawn regular Broodlings while burrowed.

 Grants a unique to trait to the Infested Banshee other than just burrowing for energy.
 Borrowing from the P2 idea of ferrying around infested, this upgrade lets Infested Banshees carry around and throw Broodlings.
 Combined with the new move speed upgrade, these things turn into Brood Lords with turbo boosters.
 Should make the tech required to build them feel more worth it.

-- Reworked Infested Marines
-  - Decreased supply cost from 1 to 0.5.
-  - Doubled cost but spawns 2 from 1 egg.
-  - Halved max charges and doubled charge cooldown on Infested Barracks.

-These guys clog up your supply until they time out, this should help mitigate that.

-- Added Infested Rockets weapon from Versus to Infested Marines.

-Despite Infested Marines and Infested Troopers being different units, they are pretty much identical.
-This should give Infested Marines their own niche as a long-range anti-armor AA option, something Stukov doesn't have.

-- Added strafing movement to Infested Liberator Cloud Dispersal.
-- Increased Infested Liberator lateral acceleration to 10 (how quickly the unit turns around while moving in a different direction).
-- Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
-- Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

-Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
-It also just plain looks cooler.
-Increasing the lingering duration allows running away before the 85% damage reduction fades.

-- Added 100 max energy to Infested Liberators.
-- Regenerates energy by consuming nearby Infested Troopers or Infested Civilians.
-Normal means of energy regeneration are suppressed.

-Added a new mechanic to Infested Liberators that lets them eat Infested to empower their weapons, similar to Infested Siege Tanks.

 - Added Defender Mode ability to Infested Liberators.
   - Uses a slightly slower attack speed version of the Liberator AG weapon.